JetBrains/lincheck/src/jvm/benchmark/org/jetbrains/kotlinx/lincheck_benchmark/README.md

 - number of iterations
 - total number of invocations (across all iterations)
 - per-scenario statistics (see below)
+- covered lines and branches (if coverage enabled)

 For each scenario within each benchmark, the following statistics are collected:
 - overall running time